shaunpersad/redu/README.md

     </ChildComponent>
 </TopLevelComponent>
 ```
-If the GrandChildComponent wanted to utilize props or state from the TopLevelComponent, you'd have to pass them down
+If the `GrandChildComponent` wanted to utilize props or state from the `TopLevelComponent`, you'd have to pass them down
-first to the ChildComponent, then to the GrandChildComponent.
-Also, if you wanted to modify the TopLevelComponent's
+first to the `ChildComponent`, then to the `GrandChildComponent`.
+Also, if you wanted to modify the `TopLevelComponent`'s
-state from the GrandChildComponent, you'd have to pass down an action function in the same manner, so that the
+state from the `GrandChildComponent`, you'd have to pass down an action function in the same manner, so that the
-GrandChildComponent would be able to call it.
+`GrandChildComponent` would be able to call it.

 With Redu, the situation can be expressed similar to this:
 ```jsx harmony